Princely Abbey of Fulda: Carolingian period

-The school at the Fulda monastery would become a major focus of the monks under Sturm's successor, Abbot Baugulf, at the turn of the century.
+The school at the Fulda monastery became a major focus of the monks under Sturm's successor, Abbot Baugulf, at the turn of the century.
 It contained an inner school for Christian studies, and an outer school for secular, including pupils who were not necessarily members of the monastery.
-During Boniface's lifetime he had sent the teachers of Fulda to apprentice under notable scholars in Franconia, Bavaria, and Thuringia, who would return with knowledge and texts of the sciences, literature, and theology.
+During Boniface's lifetime he had sent the teachers of Fulda to apprentice under notable scholars in Franconia, Bavaria, and Thuringia, who returned with knowledge and texts of the sciences, literature, and theology.
 In 787 Charlemagne praised Fulda as a model school for others, leading by example in educating the public in secular and ecclesiastical matters.

 Around the year 807, an epidemic claimed much of Fulda's population.
 During this time, the third abbot of Fulda, Ratgar, was carrying out construction on a new church started by Baugulf.
 According to the "Supplex Libellus", an account of Fulda's history written by the monks, Ratgar was overzealous, exiling monks opposed to the excessive attention being given to the new church, and punishing those attempting to flee the epidemic that was spreading amongst the population.
 This prompted a discussion in Fulda as to how the monastery was to be properly run, and the nature of the responsibilities of the monks.

-Until this point, a focus of the monks had been remembering and recording the lives of the deceased, specifically those who were members of the Fulda monastery, in what was known as the “Annales Necrologici”.
-They would sing psalms for their dead to ensure their eternal salvation.
+Until this point, a focus of the monks had been remembering and recording the lives of the deceased, specifically those who were members of the Fulda monastery, in what was known as the "Annales Necrologici".
+They sang psalms for their dead to ensure their eternal salvation.
 Under Ratgar, the focus of the monastery had shifted to that of construction and arbitrary regulation; monks were being exiled for questionable reasons, or punished in seemingly unjust ways.
 Another matter of concern included who was permitted into the inner monastery; Ratgar was at the time hosting a criminal in the living quarters.
 The concept of private and public property was also in contention.
 With the land of Fulda expanding, the monks desired all property to be public rather than create a contention for private land, while Ratgar opposed this perspective.
-The “Supplex Libellus” also attempted to address the issue of the growing secular responsibilities of the monastery.
+The "Supplex Libellus" also attempted to address the issue of the growing secular responsibilities of the monastery.
 As the school grew and the communities around Fulda expanded, the monastery was feeling the strain of balancing ecclesiastical obligations with its newfound secular prominence.
 The monks were successful in their grievances against Ratgar, and Louis the Pious sympathized with them.
 Agreeing that Ratgar's plans were too ambitions for Fulda, and his punishments too extensive, he exiled Ratgar from Fulda in 817, and Eigil became the fourth Abbot of Fulda.